 Group therapy: Group sessions are the main type of therapy we use at Highland Ridge Hospital.
 Groups are held on a daily basis and cover a wide range of topics from anger management to development of better coping skills.
 Group is also a good time for you to meet others struggling with similar issues so that you can learn to support each other.

 Family therapy: Within 72 hours of admission at Highland Ridge Hospital, there will be a meeting between you, your loved ones, and your therapist, so that everyone can be integrated into the recovery plan.
 While we like to hold these meetings in person, we can do them via phone if your family is not available.
 Family sessions will address the disorder, how it’s impacted the family, and processing of emotions.

 In addition to a traditional therapeutic methods at our treatment center, we offer a number of experiential programs to help the patients fully heal.
 Some of these program may include:

 - Art therapy

 - Movie nights

 - Puzzles, cards, and board games

-Upon completion of inpatient treatment, you will meet with a discharge planner to create an aftercare plan for your next phase of treatment.
+Upon completion of inpatient treatment at Highland Ridge Hospital , you will meet with a discharge planner to create an aftercare plan for your next phase of treatment.
 We will set you up with a psychiatrist as needed, and provide you with information about partial hospitalization programs (PHP) and intensive outpatient programs (IOP) in your area.
 Both programs are good for individuals who are ready to begin slowly integrating back into their community and no longer need the structured environment of an inpatient program.
-Other patients may be ready to return home and will be provided with referrals to outpatient therapy and available community resources.
+Other patients at our treatment center may be ready to return home and will be provided with referrals to outpatient therapy and available community resources.